 Hi, I’m Tilman

-Ph.D. student of deep learning at TU Berlin.
-On this personal blog I will write about deep learning and coding topics that keep me up at night.
-Obviously there will be updates on my ongoing research, too.
+Machine Learning Engineer with a passion for software engineering.
+On this personal blog I will write about machine learning and coding topics that keep me up at night.

 Compose Datasets, Don't Inherit Them